Teen arrested after 5 people found dead at home in Washington state - Local News 8

 By Nicole Chavez, CNN

-(CNN) — A 15-year-old was arrested Monday after five people were found dead in a home in Fall City, Washington, law enforcement officials said.
+(CNN) — A 15-year-old was arrested Monday after five people were found dead in a home in Fall City, Washington, in an incident “perpetrated by firearm,” law enforcement officials said.

-Two adults and three children were found dead after deputies responded early Monday to multiple 911 calls of a “disturbance with gunfire,” according to the King County Sheriff’s Office.
-The victims were not identified but their family members have been notified.
+Two adults and three of their children were found dead after deputies responded early Monday to 911 calls of a “disturbance with gunfire,” according to the King County Sheriff’s Office.

+The victims were Mark and Sarah Humiston and their three children, and the suspect is their 15-year-old son, CNN affiliate KING5 reported.

-Mike Mellis, a deputy and spokesperson for the sheriff’s office, said in a Monday news conference that regarding the children who were killed, he could say only they were “young teenagers.”
+Mark was an electrical engineer and Sarah used to be a registered nurse, KING5 reported.
+The children killed were “young teenagers,” Mike Mellis, a deputy and spokesperson for the sheriff’s office, said in a Monday news conference.

 Another child – a girl – was injured and taken to Harborview Medical Center in Seattle.
-She was in “satisfactory” condition as of Tuesday, a hospital spokesperson told CNN.
+She was in “satisfactory” condition on Tuesday, a hospital spokesperson told CNN.

-Officials believe the victims and the suspect are “likely members of the same family, but their exact relationships are part of the investigation,” Brandyn Hull, a spokesperson for the sheriff’s office, told CNN.

 “It does appear to be that this is a family incident, clearly a domestic violence incident involves not only a young man who’s now in significant trouble, it involves firearms.
 Young men and firearms,” Mellis told reporters Monday.

-Mellis said the deaths were “perpetrated by firearm” and “there was no significant confrontation” with the suspect when he was arrested.

-The suspect is likely to appear in court Tuesday, the sheriff’s office said.

 There have been at least 427 mass shootings this year in the United States, according to the Gun Violence Archive, which, like CNN, defines a mass shooting as one that injures or kills four or more people, not including the shooter.
+Gun violence is the leading cause of death among minors in the US, according to the US Centers for Disease Control and Prevention.
+Over 1,100 children and teens died in mass shootings this year alone, according to the archive.

+The deaths in Washington state were “perpetrated by firearm” and “there was no significant confrontation” with the suspect when he was arrested, Mellis said.

+The suspect waived his presence at his first hearing in juvenile court on Tuesday, according to his public defense attorneys.

+Prosecutors have not formally charged him as the case has not yet been referred to them by law enforcement, according to Casey McNerthney, a spokesperson for the King County Prosecuting Attorney’s Office.

 A neighbor said she was “in total shock” after learning about the deaths.

-“I keep bursting into tears,” the neighbor, Lynne Trowern, told CNN affiliate KING.
+“I keep bursting into tears,” the neighbor, Lynne Trowern, told KING5.
 “That is why I have to go to my daughter’s house, because I can’t be here on my own.
 I just keep seeing the faces of the children.”

 The-CNN-Wire